-Goal: To provide the public with thorough information on transportation planning services and project development in a convenient and timely manner.
+SEMPO's goal is to provide the public with thorough information on transportation planning services and project development in a convenient and timely manner, manner, which will be achieved using any or all of the following strategies and policies.

 SEMPO will actively engage the public in the transportation planning process according to the policies contained in this document as well as state and federal laws.